kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 }
 ```

-Here we are assuming that the returned content will be in json formatted.
+Here we are assuming that the returned content will be JSON formatted.
 Ideally we would look at the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header and pick a corresponding format.
 For the purposes of this tutorial, this will work fine.

 ## Putting it all together